ruby-R53/fpkg/README.md

 You just need basic knowledge on Bash scripting, like knowing what variables are and that's it.

-Besides that, you'll also need installed on your system:
+Besides that, you'll also need the following:

 - awk
 - coreutils